-My Dad died 3 years ago this month and had a total of $7500 worth of life insurance.
-My Mom has a $2500 burial policy and is still going strong at 89.
-They fit the mold for middle income America and never had any more life insurance than they did when he died.
-I wouldn’t think of being in that kind of position at this point in my life, so what’s the difference.
+My Dad died 11 years ago this month at age 84 and had a total of $7500 worth of life insurance.
+My Mom had a $2500 burial policy and is still when she died at age 89.
+They were typical for middle income America from the generation born in the 1920’s.
+They didn’t carry any more than that during their working and family raising years.
+I wouldn’t think of being in that kind of position at this point in my life, so what’s the difference?

-My Dad lived to be 86, but if he had only lived to 56 the picture wouldn’t have changed for his bride.
 These days the only way most of us can provide that level of comfort and security is to make sure we have sufficient life insurance to get to the point where our assets take over that financial role.
 Retirement is another part of the picture that is changing rapidly.
 It used to be 60 and out, then 65.
 Now couples are making decisions to keep on working.
 I know for me that is a decision I made several years ago, not because we will have to but because I love what I do.
-Business is great and my customers appreciate the help.
-For my wife and I retirement will hopefully be more vacations, more exploring, but what it won’t be is a stop to our productive years.
+Business is great and my customers appreciate the help I can provide.
+For my wife and I retirement will hopefully be more vacations, more exploring, but what it won’t be, at least for me is a stop to wage earning.